WaltGurley/nzp-diy-identify/README.md

 # image-id-vue

-> A template for creating your own image identification application with GitHub and Google Sheets with sheetsy
+> A Vue application to build a template for creating your own image identification application with GitHub pages and Google Sheets with sheetsy

 ## Build Setup